 Five-Year LLB Course: Definition, Eligibility, Admission Process and Entrance Exams

-Want to pursue law after class 12th but confused about how to pave the way?
+Want to pursue law after class 12th but don't know from where to start?
+If yes, you can opt for a 5-year LLB course after Class 12.
 Know here all about the five-year LLB courses, eligibility criteria, and admission related details.

 LLB course